-The graph shows measured data from our WR-6.5 OMT.
+The graph below shows measured data from our WR-6.5 OMT.
 The orange and green traces show insertion loss at less than 0.4 dB across the band.
-The blue trace shows cross-polarization coupling at -60 dB between the single mode ports and the opposite polarity in the common mode port.
+The blue trace shows cross-polarization coupling between the single mode ports and the opposite polarity in the common mode port is less than -60 dB.